Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- Gesicki had 11 receiving yards in one career matchup against the Titans, 33.5 fewer than his receiving yards prop bet over/under for Sunday's game (44.5).
+- In his one matchup against the Titans, Gesicki's 11 receiving yards total is 33.5 less than his over/under for Sunday's game (44.5).

 - Gesicki did not have a touchdown catch in that outing against the Titans.

-- The 265.3 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.
+- The Titans are allowing 265.3 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- With 21 passing TDs conceded this year, the Titans defense is ranked ninth in the NFL.
+- The Titans' defense is ninth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances